mahnazzzz/Assignment12-Neo4j/README.md

 ### Load csv filen in docker container

-* docker cp csvfile.csv neo4j:/var/lib/neo4j/import.
+* docker cp some2016UKgeotweets.csv neo4j:/var/lib/neo4j/import.

 ### Access to our database in this browser